Kara Eaker: Early life

-Junior
+Elite gymnastics career

 2017

-Eaker competed at the 2017 U.S. Classic, where she placed third on balance beam and fifth in the all-around.
-She later competed at the 2017 U.S. National Gymnastics Championships, where she placed first on balance beam (ahead of Maile O'Keefe and Adeline Kenlin), third in the all-around, fourth on floor exercise, and fifth on uneven bars.
+Eaker competed at the 2017 U.S. Classic, where she placed third on balance beam and fifth in the all-around in the junior division.
+She later competed at the 2017 National Championships, where she placed first on balance beam (ahead of Maile O'Keefe and Adeline Kenlin), third in the all-around, fourth on floor exercise, and fifth on uneven bars.
 She was then named to the Junior National Team.

-Senior

 2018

 Eaker turned senior in 2018.
 She competed at the American Classic, where she placed first on balance beam, second on floor exercise, and fourth in the all-around.
 Later in the summer, she competed at the 2018 U.S. Classic, where she placed fifth on balance beam after falling off.
 At the National Championships Eaker finished seventh in the all-around, second on balance beam behind Simone Biles, fifth on floor exercise, and ninth on uneven bars.
 As a result of her performance, she was added to the senior national team.
 The following day, Eaker was named to the team to compete at the Pan American Championships in Lima, Peru alongside Grace McCallum, Trinity Thomas, Jade Carey, and Shilese Jones.
 On the first day of competition, Eaker won the gold medal on balance beam and the bronze on floor exercise.
 In the team competition, Eaker contributed on these two events toward the United States' gold-medal-winning performance.

 In October, Eaker participated in the Worlds Team Selection Camp.
 During the competition, she placed first on the balance beam, sixth in the all-around, eighth on vault, ninth on uneven bars, and fifth on floor exercise.
 The following day, she was named to the team to compete at the 2018 World Championships alongside Simone Biles, Morgan Hurd, Grace McCallum, Riley McCusker, and alternate Ragan Smith.
 During qualifications Eaker qualified second to the balance beam final, behind Biles.
 The US also qualified in first to the team final.
 During the team final, Eaker competed on only balance beam.
 She contributed 14.333, the highest beam score of the night from any competitor, towards the USA's team total.
 The American team won gold with a score of 171.629, 8.766 points ahead of second place Russia.
 Although she was favored for a medal in the balance beam final, she placed sixth after falling on her mount.